Get A Free Class Today

 This book is all about creating effective landing pages and websites.
 Krug's classic gets you back to the basics of online advertising.
 Rule #1: make it easy.

 So many media buyers and advertisers get in their own way with clunky, disruptive, and confusing pages.
 This book steers you away from that and towards a more effective process that works.

 Another master (billion dollar) copywriter, Sugarman shows you how to use psychological sales techniques in your ad writing to "trigger" your ads' viewers into taking the actions you want.

 This is seriously the most effective source I've encountered; it's like having an expert mentor looking over your shoulder and whispering in your ear.
 It’s almost unfair to consumers that this book exists, because it’s like a programming language for making people buy stuff.

-by Robert Rawls Updegraff
+#8 Obvious Adams, Robert Rawls Updegraff

 Is it fiction, or is it the secret biography of one of the most successful ad men ever?
 The author never said for sure one way or the other, but the upshot is the same: tons of practical lessons on how to be a better advertiser and guide a better business.